KenishaH/KenishaH/README.md

 ---

 ### 👨‍💻 About Me:
-I am a [Your Job Title] based in [Your Location].
+I am a junior developer based in [Your Location].
 I have a passion for [Your Interests] and love to create innovative solutions.

 - 🔭 I'm currently working on [Your Current Project]
 - 🌱 I'm currently learning [What You're Learning]